 Where a product is carried to the customer designated destination, the customer is entitled to set the price and use of such product and is obliged for resale and to bear the risk of obsolescence and outdating of the product.
-The b.Balance of contracts

-Company acknowledges revenue and accounts receivable at that point in time.
+The Company acknowledges revenue and accounts receivable at that point in time.